Danube Gorge (Weltenburg): Description

-The Gebiet is a designated nature reserve and bears the catastre number NSG200.002.
+The area is a designated nature reserve and bears the cadastre number NSG200.002.
 The area was designated as a natural monument under King Ludwig I of Bavaria as early as 1840.
 The nature reserve, which has existed since 1938, was awarded the European Diploma on 5 March 1978.
 It is part of the Natura 2000 network and the protected area of DE7136301, Weltenburg Narrows and Hirschberg and Altmühlleiten.

 In addition, the area is also geotope no. 273R005.
 In 2002 the Weltenburg Narrows was awarded an official seal by the Bavarian Minister for the Environment for being one of Bavaria's most beautiful geotopes.

 In 2006 The Danube Gorge was listed among the 77 outstanding national geotopes of Germany.

 Geologically the Weltenburg Narrows belong to the Upper Jurassic (limestone), and therefore the most fossil-rich formations in Germany, which was laid down about 150 million years ago when the area was still a shallow sea.